AnticOwl/anticowl.github.io/_posts/2024-07-21-Doom-Eternal.md

 To see if everything was correctly patched, open the console by pressing `~` and type `listcvars`. you shoud have a total of 7397.
 If so, you are good to go.

+## IGCS Support
+DOOM Eternal uses **Vulkan** and the game's own **Photo Mode camera**.
+IGCS Support does not replace the Photo Mode controls: it exposes the active Photo Mode camera to IGCS Relay / IGCSDOF.

+Install ReShade with add-on support for Vulkan, then use the 64-bit add-ons:

+* `IGCSConnector.addon64`
+* `IGCSRelay.addon64`

+In the Cheat Engine table:

+* Enable `Photo Mode Camera IGCS`.
+* Enable `IGCS Support`.
+* Open the ReShade overlay and check the **IGCS Relay** panel.

+{% include note.html content="You must be inside the game's Photo Mode with the camera active before starting IGCSDOF.
+The camera data used by IGCS Relay comes from the Photo Mode camera, so the DOF render will not work correctly outside Photo Mode." %}

+Once the Relay status is OK and the Photo Mode camera is active, frame your shot and start IGCSDOF normally.

+For more information about IGCS Relay, see the [IGCS Relay guide](https://anticowl.github.io/2026/08/12/IGCSRelay/).

 ## Photo Mode Anytime and Image Quality

 In `%USERPROFILE%\Documents\Saved Games\id Software\DOOMEternal\base` create a new file called `myconfig.cfg` and copy the content below in it.